What Does Private Sector Engagement Mean in Education?

 - Together, do we want co-leadership, co-design, and/or co-investment?

 Working Together - PSE in education opportunities and models are out there.
 Both USAID and the business community possess assets and roles in development that can create a shared value proposition when joined together.
-While not comprehensive or country-specific, the Office of Education has identified a variety of ways to involve the private sector to inform programming, demonstrate co-leadership to advance critical issues, and co-design or co-invest in a joint strategy that can yield greater results and impact.
+While not comprehensive or country-specific, the Center for Education has identified a variety of ways to involve the private sector to inform programming, demonstrate co-leadership to advance critical issues, and co-design or co-invest in a joint strategy that can yield greater results and impact.
 As USAID/Washington builds corporate and industry relationships, it shares a business’ interests with the Mission PSE points of contact and education officers, after screening the opportunity and connecting the dots with USAID’s education and development goals.